Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 By commenting out #define M5go it is possible to disable the M5GO Base.
 This will disable all NeoPixel related code and features.
 By commenting out #define M5gps ist is possible to disable the M5GPS module.
 This will disable all GPS related code and features.

-Change the your TTN keys under //LoRaWAN ABP and //LoRaWAN OTAA in the networktester.ino file.
+Change the your TTN keys under //ABP and //OTAA inside the initlora() function from the networktester.ino file.
 If you want yo use OTAA you have to register a second device for your application.

 Payload Decoder for TTN (also compatible with TTN Mapper integration):